 Here are some approaches that our consultants have used to make change happen:

-- Commitment: A commitment to change must become something that is personally embraced by employees.
+ii) Commitment: A commitment to change must become something that is personally embraced by employees.
 This means that employees must be comfortable working in an environment where change is the norm, where best practice only exists in its’ current form until a better one comes along.
 Achieving this culture is not easy, and does not happen overnight.
-It is nonetheless an attitude that must be fostered and indeed required by companies that wish to make change happen.
+It is however, and attitude that must be fostered and indeed required by companies that wish to make change happen.
 Without that commitment, change does not stick and you quickly see a reversion to the previous behaviour.

 Changes imposed are temporary fixes at best.
 In the long term, they do not work.
 This is because change is not something that can be done to an organisation.
 It must be an integral part of its’ culture.
 Effective change is not something that disrupts the continuity of an organisation, it is the continuity of the organisation.